Enyer182/speech-to-gpt3/README.md

 npm install --legacy-peer-deps.
 Please note that this command may be required because the react-speech-kit package has some installation issues.
 I'll be working to find alternatives for this library.
+Please note that real-time speech recognition may not work in Firefox, I'm working on finding a solution that works across all browsers.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.